MostAwesomeDude/cauliflower/README.rst

 Notch's CPU bytecote.
 It does not support much beyond arithmetic, which is fine because neither does Notch's CPU.

+At the moment, Cauliflower emits a completely static binary executable which runs on the raw CPU.
+There is no reflection or dynamic compilation.

 Words
 =====

-The primitive words:
+There are some primitive words which are emitted directly as assembly:

  * drop
  * dup
  * over
  * rot
  * swap

-The arithmetic operators:

- * +
- * -
- * *
- * /
+ * \+, \-, \*, /
- * and
- * invert
- * or
+ * and, invert, or

+There are composite words in an included prelude, too.

+ * 2dup

 Missing Words
 =============

-Some words are not implemented because they are difficult to implement:
+Some words are not implemented because they are difficult to implement.
+Intrepid programmers could probably hack these up quickly.
+Alternatively, I'm probably gonna get these in there at some point.

  * constant
  * pick, roll